escherba/dotfiles/README.rst

 Emacs
 ~~~~~

-If you develop with Emacs, well too bad :(
+If you develop with Emacs, well, too bad :(